wamp-proto/wamp-proto/spec/basic.md

  * `Session` MUST be a randomly generated ID specific to the WAMP session.
 This applies for the lifetime of the session.
  * `Details` is a dictionary that allows to provide additional information regarding the open session (see below).

-In the WAMP Basic Profile without session authentication, a `WELCOME` message is the first message sen by the *Router*, directly in response to a `HELLO` message received from the *Client*.
+In the WAMP Basic Profile without session authentication, a `WELCOME` message is the first message sent by the *Router*, directly in response to a `HELLO` message received from the *Client*.

 > Note.
 The behaviour if a requested `Realm` does not presently exist is router-specific.
 A router may e.g. automatically create the realm, or deny the establishment of the session with a `ABORT` reply message.
 >